sacdallago/bio_embeddings/README.md

   - visualizes low dimensional sets of per-sequence embeddings onto 2D and 3D interactive plots (with and without annotations)
   - extracts annotations from per-sequence and per-amino-acid embeddings using supervised (when available) and unsupervised approaches (e.g. by network analysis)
 - A webserver that wraps the pipeline into a distributed API for scalable and consistent workfolws

-We presented the bio_embeddings pipeline as a talk at ISMB 2020.
-You can [find the talk on YouTube](https://www.youtube.com/watch?v=NucUA0QiOe0&feature=youtu.be), and [the poster on F1000](https://f1000research.com/posters/9-876).

 ## News (current development cycle)